Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 Obviously, that doesn't mean no time should be spent marketing, as that is another trap to fall into.
 However, as a web developer and designer myself, I know how much easier it is to promote something that is "great" to start with.
 I also know how excited I could (personally) get about creating a website to promote it, while neglecting the product itself!
 You know, sort-of as a way to procrastinate...

-So from then on, I decided to have had the mindset of building a user-friendly, user-centric app focused on improving time lapse on Android and *solving the paint-points* found in other apps.
+So from then on, I decided to have had the mindset of building a user-friendly, user-centric app focused on improving time lapse on Android and **solving the paint-points** found in other apps.
 Like, literally making this a "great" time lapse app.

-From a marketing standpoint, people buy *solutions* to their problems, not software.
-So, solving user pain points is the best approach that I am aware of.
+From a marketing standpoint, **people buy solutions to their problems, not software.** So, solving user pain-points is the best approach that I am aware of.

 ### Market Research